IreneKilgannon/pands-weekly-tasks/README.md

 4. Setting a limit on the x-axis, matplotlib.pyplot.xlim https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.xlim.html

+5. Range() as an argument into plt.hist() function (https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.hist.html)

-5. List of named colours in matplotlib https://matplotlib.org/stable/gallery/color/named_colors.html
+6. List of named colours in matplotlib https://matplotlib.org/stable/gallery/color/named_colors.html

 ## Description of each task with references.
 ***